isaackhoo/ShopeeBookrepo/README.md

 ### `npm i`

-Navigate to project direction and use 'npm i' to install all required project dependencies.
+Navigate to project directory and use 'npm i' to install all required project dependencies.

 ## Available Scripts